Mazor: History

-The moshav was established in 1949 by Jewish immigrants from Czechoslovakia and Hungary and by native-born Israelis.
+The moshav was established in 1949 by Jewish immigrants from Czechoslovakia and Hungary and Syria and by native-born Israelis.
 It was initially named Mizra Har (מזרע הר, lit.
 Sown Field on a Mountain), a name derived from the name of the nearby depopulated Arab village of Umm-Zara, more commonly known as al-Muzayri'a.
 The moshav was later renamed Mazor, Hebrew for Remedy, in honor of the medicinal herb factory established there by the herbalist Mordechai Klein.
 Mazor's early days are depicted in a work of historical fiction, Kfar BaSfar ("A Village on the Border") by Gershon Erich Steiner, one of Mazor's founders.

-Mazor was founded on land belonging both to the depopulated Palestinian village of Rantiya, and the western land belonging to al-Muzayri'a.
+Mazor was founded on land near the depopulated Palestinian villages of Rantiya, and al-Muzayri'a.

 To the east of the moshav is an archaeological site, which includes a 3rd Century Roman mausoleum.
 The mausoleum is the only Roman era building in Israel to still stand from its foundations to its roof.
 A Byzantine-era mosaic floor was found not far from the mausoleum.